-The Zululand Municipality IDP adopts a long-term planning horizon, but also presents a short to medium term strategic agenda and a detailed five-year programme commencing in 2016/2017 financial year and ending in 2020/2021 financial year.
-This period coincides with the term of office of the incumbent council and aligns with the budget cycle.
+The Zululand Municipality IDP adopts a long-term planning horizon, but also presents a short to medium term strategic agenda and a detailed five-year programme commencing in the 2021/2022 financial year.
 The IDP is prepared in accordance with the requirements of the Municipal Systems Act and the associated regulations (refer to Box 1) and is intended to serve as a strategic guide for public sector investment and development generally.